-Riesling is a light-skinned, aromatic grape of German origin which is - if the majority of top wine critics are to be believed - the world's finest white wine grape variety.
+Riesling is a light-skinned, aromatic grape of German origin which is – if the majority of top wine critics are to be believed – the world's finest white-wine grape variety.

-For many, the claim above may seem at odds with the sea of chaptalized, low-quality wine exported from Germany in the late 20th century.
-In truth, very little of that infamous wine was Riesling at all (Riesling became a scapegoat for higher-yielding grapes such as Müller-Thurgau and Silvaner), but the reputation has nonetheless stuck.
-No less unshakeable a stereotype is of Riesling as just a 'sweet' grape, used only to make sticky wines.
+For many, the claim above may seem at odds with the sea of chaptalized, low-quality wine exported from Germany in the late 20th Century.
+In truth, very little of that infamous wine was Riesling at all (Riesling became a scapegoat for higher-yielding grapes such as Muller-Thurgau and Silvaner), but the reputation has nonetheless stuck.
+No less unshakeable a stereotype is of Riesling as just a sweet grape, used only to make sticky wines.
 Although founded on a basic truth (botrytized Rieslings are among the finest sweet wines in the world), this stereotype blindly ignores the fact that the majority of Riesling wines across the world are either dry or off-dry.

 The Riesling vine holds a very different place in the wine world to such great grapes as Cabernet Sauvignon, Merlot or Chardonnay.
 While these immensely popular varieties have conquered every corner of the winegrowing world, Riesling is conspicuously absent from the core wine regions of France, Spain and Italy.
 Its fanbase is also somewhat more exclusive, and devoted; while Cabernet and Chardonnay are bold crowd pleasers, Riesling's harder-won fans tend to remain loyal regardless of fads and fashions.

-Riesling's spiritual home is unquestionably the regions which trace the middle Rhine and the lower Mosel, two of Europe's great wine rivers.
-Here we find the key wine regions of Germany, most famously the Mosel, Rheinhessen, Rheingau and Pfalz.
+Riesling's spiritual home is unquestionably the regions that trace the middle Rhine and the lower Mosel, two of Europe's great wine rivers.
+Here we find the key wine regions of Germany, most famously Mosel, Rheinhessen, Rheingau and Pfalz.
 Riesling vines cover the steep, slate-rich hillsides above these famous rivers, and are used to make crisp, refreshing wines with pronounced acidity.

 On the other side of the Rhine lies Alsace, once German but now part of France.
 Here, Riesling is the most important wine grape variety in terms of both quantity and (arguably) quality.
 Alsace Riesling has its own individual style, richer and more generous than those made in Germany.
 This is made possible by the region's sunny, dry mesoclimate and the shelter provided by the Vosges Mountains.

 Austria also produces a large quantity of Riesling, most notably from its eastern Wachau and Kremstal regions.
-This is made mostly in drier styles, although Lake Neusiedl, just south-east of Vienna, creates a sufficiently humid climate for the production of sweet botrytized Riesling.
+This is made mostly in drier styles, although Lake Neusiedl, just southeast of Vienna, creates a sufficiently humid climate for the production of sweet botrytized Riesling.

 There are various clones and sub-varieties of Riesling in existence, and the variety has multiple variations on its name (e.g. Johannisberg Riesling, Rhine Riesling).
-To complicate matters, there are several grape varieties which bear the name 'Riesling' but are entirely unrelated.
+To complicate matters, there are several grape varieties that bear the name 'Riesling' but are entirely unrelated.
 The most notable of these are Welschriesling (Riesling Italico), Okanagan Riesling and Cape Riesling, which itself is also known as Crouchen, Paarl Riesling and Clare Riesling.

 A rare, pink-skinned variant of Riesling – Roter Riesling – is grown in Germany and Austria.
 There is ongoing debate as to whether Roter Riesling is a mutated form of traditional Riesling, or vice-versa.